TimothyTickle/single_cell_analysis/single_cell_analysis.md

-scAnalysis
+Single-cell RNA-Seq Analysis
 ========================================================
 author: Timothy Tickle and Brian Haas
-css: 2014_scAnalysis.css
+css: single_cell_analysis.css
-date: September 23, 2014
+date: October 1, 2015

 Before we get started
 ===

-- scAnalysis is new
+- Single-cell analysis is new
   - Give you a feel for the data
   - Give you some options to explore
   - These techniques will grow as the field does